The Data Repository CRUD Tool enables you to update data set records in the connected data repository during your testing activities.

 See Extensibility and Scripting Basics for additional information.

-If your tool is connected to a data bank tool, you can choose Parameterized and choose extracted values from the drop-down menu (also see Parameterizing Tools with Values Extracted from Another Tool (Virtualize) or Parameterizing Tests with Values Extracted from Another Test (SOAtest)).
+If your tool is connected to a data bank tool, you can choose Parameterized and choose extracted values from the drop-down menu (also see Parameterizing Tools with Values Extracted from Another Tool).

 Enable the Replace existing correlation match option to update an existing record if a matched correlation is found.